*This sample chapter is the first of five. Cover by IMbeta.

 Then the many voices of the all-knowing, infinitely wise Chatter appeared as if from the ether.

-“The Royal Family is dead!” exclaimed a woman’s worried voice.
-“What happens next?”
+“The Royal Family has been murdered!” exclaimed a woman’s worried voice.
+“The video’s being blasted all over the place.”

 Colleen Clarke stood in the cone’s center.
-As she looked past her limp white shirt and frayed navy blue skirt at the figure kneeling in a black zip up hoodie and black jeans, with a metal tube slung diagonally across its back, images of her family popped into her head.
+As she looked past her limp white shirt and frayed navy blue skirt, to the figure kneeling in a black zip up hoodie and black jeans with a metal tube slung diagonally across its back, she could only think of her family.

 “I know you’re angry and looking for someone to punish,” the figure said without emotion, “but don’t know who to blame.”